paultang/centermold/source/index.rst

 CenterMold not only produce molds that meet export standards but also offer flexible small-batch production to meet our clients' unique needs.
 Each mold crafted by CenterMold is backed by our lifetime maintenance service.

+Navigating the challenges of the COVID-19 pandemic, we stood by our clients, overcoming obstacles and continuing to provide top-tier service.
+This period tested our resilience and underscored the importance of strong, supportive relationships with our customers.

+Understanding our clients' needs is paramount.
+Every year, I travel to North America and Europe to visit our clients, listen to their feedback, and gain insights into their evolving requirements.

+To our loyal customers, thank you for your support and trust.
+Your feedback and partnership have been instrumental in our growth and success.
+To potential clients, we look forward to work with you and demonstrate our commitment.

+Together, let's build the future of :ref:`mold-design` and :ref:`Injection-molding`.

+Warm regards,

 .. raw:: html

    <a href="static/MyDocument.pdf" style="